 If at any time you realise the document links are not working, please contact us immediately.

 What happens if copyright clearance is not granted?

 Where copyright clearance is not granted to digitise the material, it may be possible to deposit a print version in the library for reference use.

 What happens at the end of the academic year?

-At the end of the academic year links to course materials will be removed from Digital Collections.
+At the end of the academic year links to course material will be removed from the CLA Digital Content Store.
 We will inform you when your material is due to expire and you will be given the opportunity to have the items made available again.

 Details relating to the cost of articles (if applicable) will be sent to both you and the relevant Academic Liaison Librarians on a regular basis.

 Please contact the Document Supply Team if you require any more information about the Digital Scanning Service or if you would like to discuss other copyright issues.